 From 2000 until 2004 I was in the Department of Psychological and Brain Sciences at Dartmouth College as research faculty.
 During my time at Dartmouth my main collaborators were Barbara Tillmann and Jamshed Bharucha.

 My research interests are primarily in the fields of cognitive neuroscience and

 I use music as a model system for studying the neural basis of auditory attention, imagery, and memory; in particular the ways in which these general functions support the formation and evaluation of expectancies.
-More recently, I have started working on the relationship between music, emotion, and memory by studying music-evoked autobiographical memories.
+Since arriving at UC Davis, I have also worked on the relationship between music, emotion, and memory by studying music-evoked autobiographical memories, and the psychological phenomenon of "being in the groove."
 In a related project I am investigating the relationship of music to spiritual experiences.